aamarques/torqueacct/README.md

 Parses the Torque accounting files to extract some importants fields.

-usage: torqueacct.py [-h] -l FILENAME [-j JOBID] [-u USERNAME] [-q QUEUE] [-n CLUSTER] [-d] [-t] [-f | -c] [-v]
+    usage: torqueacct.py [-h] [-l FILENAME] [-j JOBID] [-u USERNAME] [-q QUEUE] [-n CLUSTER] [-d] [-t] [-f | -c] [-v]

+    optional arguments:
->  -h, --help                      Show this help message and exit
+      -h, --help            show this help message and exit -l FILENAME, --log FILENAME

->  -l FILENAME, --log FILENAME     The input log file to be parsed.
-REQUIRED
+                             The input log file to be parsed.
+REQUIRED -j JOBID, --job JOBID

->  -j JOBID, --job JOBID           Search for a specific JobID
+                              Search for a specific JobID

->  -u USERNAME, --user USERNAME    Search for a specific username
+      -u USERNAME, --user USERNAME
+                            Search for a specific username

->  -q QUEUE, --queue QUEUE         Search for queue name
+      -q QUEUE, --queue QUEUE
+                            Search for queue name

->  -n CLUSTER, --cluster CLUSTER   Name of the cluster (clermg1, lobo, volk)
+      -n CLUSTER, --cluster CLUSTER

->  -d, --del             Shows the Deleted results
+                            Name of the cluster (clermg1, lobo, volk) -d, --del             Shows the Deleted results

->  -t, --segs            Shows time fields in seconds

->  -f, --csv             Shows the output results in a CSV format.
+      -t, --segs            Shows time fields in seconds -f, --csv             Shows the output results in a CSV format.
 DO NOT USE with --count

->  -c, --count           Shows only the Total count of results.
+      -c, --count           Shows only the Total count of results.
 DO NOT USE with --csv

->  -v, -V, --version     show program's version number and exit
+      -v, -V, --version     show program's version number and exit

-Here are some examples of filename use
+### Here are some examples of filename use
 --------------------------------------

 torqueacct.py -l 20170401  -> This will parse this date